MattLisson/UE-Style-Guide/README.md

 These variables should include their type name while still considering their context.

-If a class owns an instance of a complex variable, i.e. if a `BP_PlayerCharacter` owns a `BP_Hat`, it should be stored as the variable type as without any name modifications.
+If a class owns an instance of a complex variable, i.e. if a `PlayerCharacter_BP` owns a `Hat_BP`, it should be stored as the variable type as without any name modifications.

 Example: Use `Hat`, `Flag`, and `Ability` **not** `MyHat`, `MyFlag`, and `PlayerAbility`.

 If a class does not own the value a complex variable represents, you should use a noun along with the variable type.

-Example: If a `BP_Turret` has the ability to target a `BP_PlayerCharacter`, it should store its target as `TargetPlayer` as when in the context of `BP_Turret` it should be clear that it is a reference to another complex variable type that it does not own.
+Example: If a `Turret_BP` has the ability to target a `PlayerCharacter_BP`, it should store its target as `TargetPlayer` as when in the context of `Turret_BP` it should be clear that it is a reference to another complex variable type that it does not own.

 <a name="3.2.1.8"></a>